AviatrixSystems/Docs/Support/support_center_egress_firewall.rst

-How can I overcome the character limit in REST API and Terraform while adding a lot of FQDN Rules for a FQDN Egress Control Tag?
+How can I overcome the character limit in API and Terraform while adding a lot of FQDN Rules for a FQDN Egress Control Tag?
 --------------------------------------------------------------------------------------------------------------------------------------------------------

-There is a character limit while using `FQDN Egress Control REST API <https://s3-us-west-2.amazonaws.com/avx-apidoc/API.htm#_set_fqdn_filter_tag_domain_names>`_, which might limit you to about 100 FQDN rules.
+There is a character limit while using `FQDN Egress Control API <https://s3-us-west-2.amazonaws.com/avx-apidoc/API.htm#_set_fqdn_filter_tag_domain_names>`_, which might limit you to about 100 FQDN rules.
 You can use the following workaround to load a file with FQDN Rules.
 The size of the file can be upto 65280 bytes.
 We recommend that you keep your FQDN rules to less than 500-750 per Tag.
 You might see a "CID required" error, if you run into this issue.

 ::